 "Goodbye, Mr. Todoroki.
 Goodbye, Kindaichi Kosuke.
 Goodbye, everyone."

 Watching The Adventures of Kindaichi Kosuke is to drown yourself.
-A hyper-dense post-modern comedy from Japan’s greatest maximalist, Nobuhiko Obayashi, every shot is bursting with detail: references and allusions, background gags and cameos.
+A hyper-dense post-modern comedy from Japan’s greatest maximalist, Nobuhiko Obayashi, every shot is bursting with detail, references and allusions, background gags and cameos.
 It is a veritable pop culture extravaganza, rushing manically from joke to joke, reference to reference.
 A dream of Maxim Coffee funnels into an animated Superman flying across the screen only to land directly into a playful parody of Toho’s 1971 film Lake of Dracula.
 It presents a world taken over by media, where people and history and place exist only in relation to the art all around them, constantly exploding like fireworks.
 The movie never slows its pace, never gives a moment of rest from the chaos.
 You can only sit and suffocate, gasping for air that will never come.

 Maybe that’s why it’s so comfortable.
 We’re all always drowning after all.

 The rapid acceleration of art as commodity is impossible not to notice.
 We all feel it.
-It has past the breaking point years ago, train flying over a cliff with no rails, propelled by speed alone.
-A million shows and movies and stories produced each year by a million splintered streaming platforms consuming and excreting each other ad infinitum, all owned by only a handful of companies.
+It has passed the breaking point years ago, train flying over a cliff with no rails, propelled by speed alone.
+A million shows and movies and stories are produced each year by a million splintered streaming platforms consuming and excreting each other ad infinitum, all owned by only a handful of companies.
 People like Star Wars?
 Here’s ten Star Wars TV shows at once.
 Gee, the Marvel Cinematic Universe sure is doing well, what if everyone had one?
-Writers and animators and actors are paid peanuts for criminal overtime while executives and Silicon Valley techbros hail AI as the “democratization of art” in a thinly veiled effort to turn it all into a perpetual motion machine of capitalist sludge.1
+Meanwhile, writers and animators and actors are paid peanuts for criminal overtime while executives and Silicon Valley techbros hail AI as the “democratization of art” in a thinly veiled effort to turn it all into a perpetual motion machine of capitalist sludge.1

 We don’t watch movies anymore.
 We don’t read books or play games or listen to music.
 It’s all just “content” now, and we consume it.
 We welcome the water as it rises above our heads.